spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 ![color-tracking.png](color-tracking.png)

-The above example screenshot displays the scenario.
-The Cluster Group selected in the example has a Virtual Cluster already running on it.
-The info box displays the recommended minimum CPU and memory to be allocated to the new Virtual Cluster.
+The example screenshot below illustrates the following scenario.
+The Cluster Group selected in the example has a virtual cluster already running on it.
+The info box displays the recommended minimum CPU and memory allocated to the new virtual cluster.
 The color-coded bar summarizes the used, allocated, and available CPU, storage, and memory within the Cluster Group.
-The users can hence plan the resource utilization as per the available resources.
+Users can use this information to plan resource utilization per available resources.

 <br />
 <br />